 While change can be scary, don’t be afraid to step away from tradition if you know it’ll suit you and your family best.
 Best of all, nixing a room altogether may even save you some cash at closing, and changing it down the room could be a costly reno.

-3. Design some tall, wood kitchen cabinets to transform your kitchen.
+3. Design some tall kitchen cabinets to transform your kitchen.

 4. Your friends and family need space for their winter coats and jackets – don’t make the same house building mistakes we did!

 Make sure you have sufficient storage for winter gear and coats.
 Whether you plan to host large family dinners or invite just a few friends over, having some space for their stuff when they come in is important, too, and something as little as a coat closet is one of many house-building mistakes that is often overlooked.

 “We mistakenly built our house without a coat closet or a place to hang coats and organize shoes.
 BIG mistake!
 It was so annoying when guests came over, as there was nowhere for them to drop their stuff.
 My office (which was the first room by the front door) became the dumping ground for shoes and coats.” – Collin